-In the late summer, about 10 to 20% of Americans suffer from an allergy to ragweed.
-The symptoms make life miserable for those with allergies.
-This allergy can also cause asthma attacks for some.
+In the late summer, about 23 million Americans have symptoms from an allergy to ragweed pollen.1 The symptoms can make life miserable for those with allergies.
+This allergy can also cause asthma symptoms for people with allergic asthma.

-You may feel miserable when ragweed plants release pollen into the air.
+You may feel uncomfortable when ragweed plants release pollen into the air.
 Your symptoms may continue until the first frost kills the plant.
 Depending on your location, ragweed season may last six to 10 weeks.
+In most areas in the U.S., it peaks in mid-September.

 Ragweed is a weed that grows throughout the United States, especially in the Eastern and Midwestern states.
 Each plant lives only one season.
 But that one plant can produce up to 1 billion pollen grains.